oscarlevin/pretext-tools/README.md

 ### Converting to PreTeXt

-You can convert selected LaTeX to PreTeXt using the `PreTeXt: Convert LaTeX to PreTeXt` command from the command pallet.
-This is experimental, and will not work for all LaTeX.
-It is also not guaranteed to produce valid PreTeXt, but it should get you close.

-If you have pandoc installed, you can convert almost any format of document to pretext using the `PreTeXt: Convert To PreText` command from the command pallet.
+While we are still trying to find a better solution for converting documents to PreTeXt, you can use some tools to attempt this conversion already.
+- To convert the contents of the current active editor, or selected text, `PreTeXt: Convert to PreTeXt` from the command palette or the PreTeXt toolbar menu.
+You will be prompted to choose the format of the incoming text.
+- To convert an entire LaTeX file, using Pandoc (which must be installed separately) or PlasTeX, select `PreTeXt: Convert external file to PreTeXt`.
+Note that depending on the LaTeX source file, the PlasTeX-based conversion might fail silently.

 ## Change log